usethesource/rascal-website/developers/index.md

    <a class="btn" href="https://github.com/cwi-swat/rascal/wiki/Rascal-Developers-Setup---Step-by-Step"><i class="icon-info-sign"></i> Develop instructions</a>
 </p>

+This page is intended for developers contributing to the source code of the Rascal  implementation  itself, rather than programmers that use Rascal.

 ### Library contributions

 The Rascal team is currently quite small.
 In this stage it is good to be small.